 Take a tourist bus ride

-I know that it sounds as if it’s too touristy, but trust me, the Hop-On Hop-Off tour in any city, I feel, is a great thing to do in your first few days in the city.
-Porto is no exception.
-It gives you perspective and an overview of the city and an idea where to head back to later.
+I know that it sounds as if it’s too touristy, but trust me, the Hop-On Hop-Off tour in any city, I feel, is a great thing to do in Porto within your first few days there.
+It gives you perspective and an overview of the city and an idea where to head back to explore in more depth later.
 My red tour took me to all the major sites including the Cathedral, along the river and eventually out to the seafront.
 Obviously you can hop-on and off but I chose just to make use of the good weather and sit on the top deck as a round trip, getting my bearings and enjoying the view.

 This is a highlight and must for any visitor to Porto.
 Located along the Rio (river) Douro, and reached from the main town by way of a funicular ride down past the old castle walls (or walk the many steps and get the funicular back up), the Moorish architecture, daily life viewing people hanging their washing from colourful houses, the many cafes and restaurants on offer right on the river, you could spend a whole afternoon just wandering and chilling.

 3. Randomly wander the streets, admiring the architecture and street art

 There’s nothing I enjoy more than ‘loosing’ myself amongst the local streets and in Porto, it’s a sheer joy to do so.
 Magnificent churches, street art, local architecture and even transport you wouldn’t get ‘back home’, it ranks as one of my favourite things to do in Porto.

 4. Walk across the Dom Luis I bridge to Vila Nova de Gaia & take a cable car ride